XtratoS/memory-allocation/README.md

   4. Run the application from the executable created in `/dist`.

 ## Using the application
-1. On the first page, we input the size of the memory in bytes, then we hit enter or press on Submit button
+1. On the first page, we input the size of the memory in bytes, then we hit enter or press on Submit button.
 2. On the second page, we first insert the holes, when holes overlap you will recieve an error message, also when any new hole is inserted, it is shown on the rightmost column.
 3. After inserting the holes, the Add Process button will be enabled.
 4. Note that the system inserts the first process for us by default, so we type the process name and click on Save beside the process name text box.